-Step 10: Trim the Drop Cloth
+Trim the Drop Cloth

-Rather than attach the silhouette directly to the window, we're gluing it to a plastic drop cloth This way, you won't damage your windows, and you don't have to worry about window frames or screens that would get in the way.
+Rather than attach the silhouette directly to the window, we're gluing it to a plastic drop cloth.
+This way, you won't damage your windows, and you don't have to worry about window frames or screens that would get in the way.

-Step 11: Attach the Silhouettes
+Attach the Silhouettes

-Apply spray adhesive to the back of the Pennywise silhouette, and place Pennywise down on the plastic drop cloth.
-Use spray adhesive that is repositionable, rather than permanent, so you can move the silhouette around if you need.
+Apply spray adhesive to the back of the Pennywise silhouette and place it down on the plastic drop cloth.
+Use spray adhesive that is re-positionable, rather than permanent, so you can move the silhouette around if you need.
 Once you're happy with the placement, press down with your fingers or use a brayer to achieve a secure seal.

 Attach the balloon string between the balloon and the hand, trimming any excess.
 Instead of spray adhesive, I used a glue stick because the strip of paper was so thin.

-Step 12: Tape to the Window
+Tape the Drop Cloth to the Window

 Tape the drop cloth to your window, allowing any excess plastic to extend onto the window frame and sill.

 Close any curtains or blinds behind the silhouette.